uvacw/teaching-bdaca/12ec-course/week05/exercises/README.md

 Reproduce Example 11.2 and explain the logic behind the code to a classmate.

 *Note that this is **not** how sentiment analysis is typically done nowadays, except maybe as a baseline or in very specific edge cases.
-You can of course use this approach for counting other things (e.g., names of actors) as well.
-We will discuss recent approaches to sentiment analysis later in the course.*
+You can of course use this approach for counting other things (e.g., names of actors), for instance.
+Recent approaches to sentiment analysis instead involve either classical machine learning or deep learning -- we will look into this later.*

 ## 3. Apply the techniques from the lecture